allenai/open-instruct/decontamination/README.md

 ### Decontamination

 If you need to remove instances from the training sets that match any of the test instances, just pass a `--decontaminate` option to `search.py`.
 The output directory will contain one decontaminated `jsonl` file per training dataset.
 If you pass a `--match_treshold`, only those train instances that have a matching score greater than the threshold with *any* of the test instances will be removed.

+Note that elasticsearch retrieves a limited number of hits each time you search.
+You can increase this by requesting a larger number of results by passing a different value to `--search_size` (default is 100).
+Setting this to a larger number (e.g. 10000) is a good idea if you are decontaminating datasets.
+Since elasticsearch does not necessarily retrieve all the documents that match, it is not guaranteed that decontamination removes all the matching training instances.
+You can always check for contamination after decontaminating a dataset to see how effective it was.